Stemcor Modern Slavery and Human Trafficking Statement 2022

 Stemcor’s structure, its business and its supply chains

 As a trading company, our key supply chain is our people.
-We employ approximately 250 people across 26 countries.
+We employ approximately 240 people across 26 locations in 5 continents.
 Therefore, the focus of our efforts in relation to Modern Slavery is directed towards our workforce.
 Our workforce is assessed as being at low risk of modern slavery.
 On an annual basis we undertake a groupwide review which has again this year given us high confidence that we do not have any forms of modern slavery taking place within our organisation; and we have processes in place to ensure it will not happen.

 Stemcor’s policies in relation to human trafficking